-All the caveats listed in this section are resolved in release 8.3(5).
+All the caveats listed in this section are resolved in Release 8.3(5).

-AARP packets from nodes in the startup range would be rejected as "martians" preventing nodes from acquiring their initial configuration when connected to a new network.

-The workaround to this problem is to have at least one router on the cable which is not running version 8.3(4).
+AARP packets from nodes in the startup range are rejected as "martians," preventing nodes from acquiring their initial configuration when connected to a new network.
+The workaround is to have at least one router on the cable that is not running version 8.3(4).
 [CSCdi06137]